verbb/formie/docs/developers/javascript-api.md

 The `getFrontEndJs()` should return an array.
 The `src` key should provide the full URL to the JS asset containing the main code for your field - if required.
 The `onload` key should provide JavaScript code that is executed once the JS file has been loaded.

-The above shows the `repeater.js` field needs to be loaded.
+The above shows the `repeater.js` file needs to be loaded.
 This contains a `FormieRepeater` JS class that contains all functionality required to make the Repeater field work.
 We also need to provide a means to actually initialise this class, through the `onload function`.
 We're also passing some options to the constructor of this JS class.

 This content is then lazy-loaded once the `formie.js` factory has loaded, and the form is initialised.